MeteoSwiss/rainforest/docs/reference/qpe_cmd.rst

                         Whether or not to overlay the shapefile of swiss borders, default is True
   -f FIGSIZE, --figsize=FIGSIZE
-                        Size of figure width,height in cm, e.g. 5,10, default
+                        Size of figure width,height in inches, e.g. 5,10,
-                        is automatically chosen depending on many QPE fields are to be plotted
-  -x XLIM, --xlim=XLIM  Limits in the west-east direction, in Swiss
-                        coordinates, e.g. 100,300, default is 400,900
-  -c CBAR, --cbar=CBAR  Orientation of the colorbar, either 'vertical' or
+                        default is automatically chosen depending on how many QPE fields are to be plotted -x XLIM, --xlim=XLIM  Limits in the west-east direction, in Swiss coordinates, e.g. 100,300, default is 400,900 -c CBAR, --cbar=CBAR  Orientation of the colorbar, either 'vertical' or